Cremation Services: What You Need to Know

 A common complaint about the funeral industry is that funeral homes and cemeteries are less than transparent with their pricing.
-While the industry is working to eliminate these types of practices, there are things you can do to protect yourself.
+While the industry is working to eliminate these types of practices, you can do things to protect yourself.

 - Shop around: Prices can vary widely, so be sure to get quotes from more than one cremation service provider.